5. Command line interface

 5.6.
 Script interpreter

 The hsh program is a Halon script interpreter and interactive shell (REPL).
-It allows you to easily write, run and test Halon script without having to deploy it into the Halon smtpd server.
+It allows you to easily write, run and test Halon script without having to deploy it into the smtpd server.
 It implements the full standard library, but not any smtpd server or queue hooks.
 It also doesn’t provide an interface for halonctl’s script commands.

 5.6.1.
 Options